 We continued along until we came to Saint-Chély-du-Tarn.
 It’s a little bit hidden to get to the village (after a small tunnel there’s a small road on the right hand side [we’re talking an EXTREME right] that will take you across a bridge to the village), but it’s a definite must-see.
 We were the ONLY humans we saw walking around and you could hear the waterfalls and the wind while walking through fresh snow.
 It was cold, peaceful, and just stunning.
 We’d read there was a small, hidden church between houses, which was so quaint.
 Pictures of all are below.

 I tried to get a photo of the town with the bridge (below) as we were returning to the main road, but the lighting wasn’t quite right.
 However, if you are a person looking to take some gorgeous photos without people to be found (anywhere), I’d recommend coming here in January.
 Sure, it’s cold, sure it’s tricky to find food/restaurants, but you’ll get some amazing shots.

 Next on our drive was Saint-Enimie, where it was recommended we could grab a nice lunch before heading toward Meyrueis.
 We saw a number of cars, a couple of people, but almost everything had a sign on the door that said, “Fermeture annuelle.”
 Even the tourist office was closed for the weekend.
 We wandered around the town for a while, in search of a restaurant (and happy we’d bought that extra chocolatine earlier).
 We passed some others we thought were tourists (like us) and then found a local carrying a bag.
-After about 10 minutes we finally found the one restaurant that was open in the town and after we’d been sitting for about 5 minutes noticed that EVERYONE who was there (and that we’d seen) eventually showed up.
+After about 10 minutes we finally found the one restaurant that was open in the town and after we’d been sitting for about five minutes noticed that EVERYONE who was there (and that we’d seen) eventually showed up.
 We had a nice steak/frites/salad menu lunch, and it was pretty tasty.
 After refueling, we made our way toward Meyrueis.